Here’s everything you need to know about how U.S. tax relief for small business programs will affect your 2022 tax return.

 Employee Retention Credit (ERC)

 As part of the CARES Act, a tax credit was created to incentivize businesses to keep employees on the payroll.
-A business is eligible to receive a payroll tax credit if they keep employees employed despite a business closure or decline in business receipts.
-This small business tax credit is worth up to $5,000 for 2020.
+A business was eligible to receive a payroll tax credit if they kept employees employed despite a business closure or decline in business receipts.
+This small business tax credit was worth up to $5,000 for 2020.

 When this small business tax credit was initially created, businesses couldn’t use both the Employee Retention Tax Credit (ERTC) and the PPP Loan.
 However, the CRRSAA has changed that.
-Businesses can now take advantage of both the PPP and ERTC, so long as the two programs aren’t used to cover the same payroll costs.
+Businesses could take advantage of both the PPP and ERTC, so long as the 2 programs weren’t used to cover the same payroll costs.
 Learn more here.

 Net Operating Loss Carryback Rules